Rtoax/ulpatch/docs/symbol-value.md

 **How to resolve symbol addresses?** For examples, the implementation of [uprobe in the linux kernel](https://docs.kernel.org/trace/uprobetracer.html).
 At the same time, the implementation of application-level software, such as the implementation of [BCC](https://github.com/iovisor/bcc) and [bpftrace](https://github.com/iovisor/bpftrace).

-GDB's implementation of symbol parsing, [binutils-gdb](https://sourceware.org/git/binutils-gdb) is helpful.
+GDB's implementation of symbol parsing, [binutils-gdb](https://sourceware.org/git/binutils-gdb) is helpful, maybe we should use `BFD` for resolve symbols and relocations.

 ## Kernel ELF File Map